ballerina-platform/ballerina-lang/CONTRIBUTING.md

     >**Tip:** Follow these commit message requirements:

-    - Separate subject from body with a blank line
+    - Separate subject from the body with a blank line
     - Limit the subject line to 50 characters
     - Capitalize the subject line
     - Do not end the subject line with a period